-There are several ways to ensure the group runs effectively.
-One way is to appoint an employee to coordinate the group.
-This will generally be a student services staff member such as a school chaplain, youth worker, psychologist or you may even appoint a school leader or teacher.
+At least one staff member will need to be the main supervisor and facilitator of the Peer Support Group.
+This will generally be a student services staff member such as a school chaplain, youth worker, psychologist or a school leader or teacher.